oss-slu/DroneWorld/readme.md

 ### Network Communication

-- The Simulation server exposes AirSim's API on port 3000
+- The simulation engine exposes AirSim's API on port 3001
-- Backend communicates with Simulation via this TCP connection
+- Backend communicates with the simulation engine via this TCP connection
 - Frontend communicates with backend via REST API

 ## Development